martinsam/cozy-dev-docs/source/clientsideapp.md

 ## Framework decision time

 From this point, you will want to add some javascript and start working with the user data.
-You can get started easily using only some DOM manipulation, but if you want to make a more complicated app, you are going to need a Frame work.
+You can get started easily using only some DOM manipulation, but if you want to make a more complicated app, you are going to need a framework.

-If you don't have a framework preference, we recommend you get started using the [Vanilla JS](#option-1-vanilla-js) section and [Sample app](https://github.com/lemelon/cozysdk-client-tuto/tree/vanillajs).
+If you don't have a framework preference, we recommend you get started using the [Vanilla JS](#option-1-vanilla-js) section and [Sample app](https://github.com/cozy/cozysdk-client-tuto/tree/vanillajs).
 The term vanilla JS is a joke about using "pure" javascript without any library.
 It's better to start this way and then pick the framework which best scratch your itches.

-If your framework of choice is Angular.js, you just got lucky as we have a [section](#option-2-angular) and [Sample app](https://github.com/lemelon/cozysdk-client-tuto/tree/angularjs) for it.
+If your framework of choice is Angular.js, you just got lucky as we have a [section](#option-2-angular) and [Sample app](https://github.com/cozy/cozysdk-client-tuto/tree/angular) for it.
 If you prefer another framework, you will find the information you need in the Vanilla section, but let us know and we might include it here !

 # Option 1 - Vanilla JS